MakerPrepLA/makerprepla/lessons/lesson15/lesson15.md

 2. Create a div with the text "show me the money".
 If the user clicks on it, show them the money!
 3. Create a div with the text "show me the Oprah".
 If the user clicks on it, show them the Oprah!
 4. Create a div with the text "show me the Opera".
 If the user clicks on it, show them the Opera!
-5. Make it so that when a user clicks on one item to show it, all the others hide first if they are already shown.
+5. Make it so that when a user clicks on one item to show it, all the others hide first if they are already shown. [.toggle()](http://api.jquery.com/toggle/) might come in handy.
 6. When a user clicks on an item that is already shown, hide it instead.

 ### Exercise 3